 (c) Residence Credit Students earn one semester of residence credit for each semester in which they complete an approved program of no fewer than ten units of credit.

-(d) Moot Court Students fulfill the moot court requirement by satisfactory completion of the moot court program—also known as Written and Oral Advocacy—given in the second semester of the first year under the supervision of the Moot Court Board and the Legal Writing Instructors.
+(d) Moot Court Students fulfill the moot court requirement by satisfactory completion of the moot court program—also known as Written and Oral Advocacy—given in the second semester of the first year under the supervision of the Professors of Legal Writing.